 Business card ads.
 They are located anywhere in the newspaper but more often than not, grouped near the classified ads

 - Size: size of a business card with thick borders surrounding the ad

-- Charge: depending on the publication, payment may be done by month
+- Charge: it depends on the publication, payment may be made by month

 - Circular ads: glossy inserts or sheets with business details that are typically printed by a different party and just inserted along as a newspaper ad